 Setting the task and initial scope of works

 The task point serves as the starting point for all processes of design and development.
 The design and development team should now gather as much information as possible from the client to identify the best route ahead.
 Without a clear destination in mind, a person walking may end up going nowhere.
 The same principle applies to product design.
 In order to achieve the desired outcome, the journey should begin with clearly defined objectives.
-It doesn’t mean that the objectives should remain exactly the same at the end of the journey; instead, the proper level of flexibility needs to be established because the goals can change somewhat during the development, research, and testing phases.
-However, the creative process can easily develop into a mess if the general goals are not established at the beginning.
+The objectives don’t need to remain exactly the same by the end of the journey.
+Instead, you should establish the proper level of flexibility, as goals may shift during the development, research, and testing phases.
+However, without setting clear general goals at the start, the creative process can easily turn into a mess.

 Another important piece of advice is to try to understand the thoughts and motivations behind your clients’ demands when interacting with them.
 This is something we have learned from years of experience.
 Understanding why a customer prefers specific colors, shapes, or transitions will make it easier for you to justify (if necessary) multiple options of knowing these concepts that would produce the desired result while also being user-friendly and thoughtfully consuming resources or aiding interactions.